armijnhemel/binaryanalysis-ng/doc/bang-design.md

     can be extracted from it in case it is a container format (file system, archive, compresed file, etcetera), or if it is a regular file with data appended to it, or prepended in front of it.
-3.  compute various checksums (MD5, SHA1, SHA256, optionally TLSH)
+3.  compute various checksums (MD5, SHA1, SHA256, optionally TLSH and telfhash)

 Many file types have a certain header that indicates what file type they are.
-On Linux systems these file types are typically described in a file type database like /usr/share/magic.
+On Linux systems these file types are typically described in a file type database like `/usr/share/magic`.
 Examples would be gzip, or GIF.

 But this is not true for every file type where other information has to be used, such as a known extension (quite popular on for example Android